AliyunContainerService/pouch/hack/package/README.md

 Firstly, checkout to the branch and commit id that used to build packages.

-Secondly, run the following command to build Pouch packages, in the progress you will be asked to enter passphrase to sign packages.
+Secondly, run the following command to build PouchContainer packages, in the progress you will be asked to enter passphrase to sign packages.

 What's more, you should pass four parameters as follows:

-- `VERSION`, the version of Pouch.
+- `VERSION`, the version of PouchContainer.

 - `ITERATION`, RPM calls this the 'release', FreeBSD calls it 'PORTREVISION'.
 Debian calls this 'debian_revision'.
 This parameter is only used to build rpm package.